 The potential side-effects of pioglitazone include weight gain of a few pounds in a few patients and congestive heart failure in some patients.

-As these drugs reduce the testosterone level, patients usually resume ovulation and may become pregnant if they are not using contraception.
+Note: As these drugs (metformin and pioglitazone) reduce testosterone level, patients usually resume ovulation and may become pregnant if they are not using contraception.

 Birth control pills can be used in combination with these drugs.